Black eyebrow sign is the description given on plain facial radiographs to intra-orbital air 1.

 facial nerve choristoma

-Choroidal detachment is a detachment of the choroid from the underlying sclera due to increased intraocular pressure (IOP), and occurs in some settings:
+Choroidal detachment is a detachment of the choroid from the underlying sclera due to the accumulation of fluid in the suprachoroidal space generally due to increased intraocular pressure (IOP), as observed in some settings:

 Choroidal osteomas are rare benign calcific masses of the globe.